 - Steve Silberman – NeuroTribes: The Legacy of Autism and the Future of Neurodiversity

 - Art Spiegelman – Maus I and II

 Feel free to check me out on Goodreads to see my progress.

 - I also like to share ideas and work with people with similar interests, so I am a member of:

-I also serve as a manuscript referee for Utopian Studies, have been accepted as a reviewer for the forthcoming journal Autism in Adulthood, was a member of the editorial board of the now-defunct The Best Century: A Journal of the Nineteenth Century, and represented Carleton University’s graduate students on the Association of Canadian College and University Teachers of English.
+I also serve as a manuscript referee for Utopian Studies and a reviewer for the journal Autism in Adulthood, was a member of the editorial board of the now-defunct The Best Century: A Journal of the Nineteenth Century, and represented Carleton University’s graduate students on the Association of Canadian College and University Teachers of English.